Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 June-July: "winter" — mild by northern standards (12-18°C), occasional cold fronts.
 Locals wear winter coats.
 You'll be fine in a light jacket.

-What neighborhoods should I explore?
+What neighborhoods should you explore?

 Paulista: The main avenue, MASP, Sunday promenade